 And if they’re good enough to one day do whatever it is they love professionally, support their dream, not your own, with all of your heart.

-To learn more about how emotional safety is the key to raising kids who live, love, and lead well, you can pre-order my latest book Safe House: How Emotional Safety is the Key to Raising Kids Who Live, Love and Lead Well, releasing October 20, 2015.
+To learn more about how emotional safety is the key to raising kids who live, love, and lead well, you can order my latest book Safe House: How Emotional Safety is the Key to Raising Kids Who Live, Love and Lead Well.